msfcode/accespwn/README.md

 i will work at Exploits, i will add some exploits that is coded by me, also i will make an smart Fuzzer to generate exploit...

+# Donation
+If you want to help us , to keep going and try to add new options and attacks or exploits :
+ Bitcoin :